FAQs - Current Students

 There is a $50 cash deposit for the fob; this will be refunded when you graduate and return your fob.

 Yes, as a graduate student you will often need to come to UTIAS outside office hours and on weekends.
-Your fob will work 24 hours a day, seven days a week.
+Your fob will work 24 hours a day and seven days a week.

 The supply cabinet is currently located in the corridor between the main entrance hallway and the loading dock.
 This is temporary during construction.
-You should take what you need and record what you have taken in the log book.
-This is based on the honour system; please do not take unnecessary supplies or neglect to record what you have taken.
+You should take what you need and record what you have taken in the log book provided inside the closet.
+This is based on an honour system; please do not take unnecessary supplies or neglect to record what you have taken.

 Expense claims are made using the standard form and submitted to Rosanna in the reception.
 All expense claims must be accompanied by original receipts.
-A blank expanse claim form is here.
+Please use the blank expanse claim form.
 This should be accompanied by a spreadsheet itemizing expenses that are not related to travel.

 For keys and questions or complaints about the physical infrastructure of the building, contact the Building Manager, Jeff Cook.